Rinat Akhmetov: Activities during the Russian invasion

+The Sun published an exclusive report on a frontline underground hospital created with the support of Rinat Akhmetov's Steel Front initiative.
+The article described the hospital as "one of the most remarkable innovations of the three-year war."

+In August 2025, the official U.S. Army website published an analytical report titled "Ukrainian Underground: Lessons for MEDCOM Support in Large-Scale Combat Operations", prepared by the Center for Army Lessons Learned (CALL) for the U.S. Army Medical Command.
+Its author, Colonel Joseph (J.J.)
+Serowik, emphasised the importance of Ukraine's collaboration with private sector, in particular with Metinvest Group and Rinat Akhmetov's Steel Front initiative.
+This partnership demonstrates the rapid adaptation of Ukraine's medical infrastructure to enemy attacks, including the construction of NATO-standard underground Level II stabilisation facilities near the front line.

+At the Ukraine Recovery Conference (URC) in Rome in summer 2025, the State Agency for Restoration of Ukraine, together with Metinvest Group, presented the Citadel project – prefabricated steel underground shelters to be installed in Ukrainian schools to protect children during air-raid alerts.

 Metinvest, through «Steel Front» initiative, established the serial production and supply of anti-mine trawls for tanks that assist counteroffensives to the Armed Forces of Ukraine.

-At the same time, Metinvest has donated 10 high-speed boats, 12 trailers for their transportation and 800 self-inflating life jackets worth a total of UAH53 million to help the armed forces to resist the enemy on the water.
+In December 2023, Metinvest has donated 10 high-speed boats, 12 trailers for their transportation and 800 self-inflating life jackets worth a total of UAH53 million to help the armed forces to resist the enemy on the water.

-Metinvest has launched the mass production of engineered structures that act as “lancet catchers” to protect the valuable military equipment of the Armed Forces of Ukraine from enemy drone attacks.
+Metinvest has launched the mass production of engineered structures that act as "lancet catchers" to protect the valuable military equipment of the Armed Forces of Ukraine from enemy drone attacks.
 As for September 2023, Metinvest has donated 32 shelter structures to the AFU.
-Despite the war, Metinvest has increased the salaries of its employees since May 1, 2024.
+Despite the war, Metinvest has increased the salaries of its employees since 1 May 2024.

 Akhmetov told Forbes: "I am in Ukraine and I am not going to leave the country.
 I share the same feelings with all Ukrainians: I am sincerely waiting for the victory of Ukraine in this war."

-From February 24 to early May 2022, Akhmetov's businesses, his Foundation, and FC Shakhtar have donated almost US$72 million in humanitarian aid and support of the Armed Forces of Ukraine and the Territorial Defence Forces.
+From 24 February to early May 2022, Akhmetov's businesses, his Foundation, and FC Shakhtar have donated almost US$72 million in humanitarian aid and support of the Armed Forces of Ukraine and the Territorial Defence Forces.

-On 25 May 2022, Akhmetov told Novoe Vremya that he was planning to sue the Russian Federation demanding “proper compensation for all losses and lost business”, which, according to him, has caused him a loss ranging from 17 billion to 20 billion US dollars.
-From February 24 to August 1, 2022, they have donated almost US$90 million.
-As of August 1, 2022, the SCM businesses, the Rinat Akhmetov Foundation and the Shakhtar football club assisted in Ukraine, the military and civilians for ₴3 billion, or about $100 million.
+On 25 May 2022, Akhmetov told Novoe Vremya that he was planning to sue the Russian Federation demanding "proper compensation for all losses and lost business", which, according to him, has caused him a loss ranging from 17 billion to 20 billion US dollars.
+From 24 February to 1 August 2022, they have donated almost US$90 million.
+As of 1 August 2022, the SCM businesses, the Rinat Akhmetov Foundation and the Shakhtar football club assisted in Ukraine, the military and civilians for ₴3 billion, or about $100 million.
 Assistance reached more than 11 million people across the country.